noxsicarius/PlotManagement/Modded_Epoch.md

 	player removeAction s_player_plotManagement;
 	s_player_plotManagement = -1;

-**5 E**
-Remember to change the paths to any files you've moved to your mission folder!

-	player_upgrade.sqf
-	player_buildingDowngrade.sqf
-	player_upgrade.sqf"

 **STEP 6 (Modifying remove.sqf)**<br>

-NO CHANGES NEEDED, the effect has been realised in 5 C. RESTORE TO THE NORMAL REMOVES.SQF
+No more changes needed in this file.
+RESTORE TO THE NORMAL REMOVES.SQF

 **STEP 7 (Modifying player_build.sqf, player_upgrade.sqf, and player_buildingDowngrade.sqf)**<br>
 ALL THREE OF THESE FILES NEED THE SAME EDIT, MAKE SURE YOU DO ALL FILES!!!!<br>